sait-wbdv/fall-2021/src/courses/cpnt260/day05.md

 ---
 layout: layouts/day.njk
-title: CPNT 260 Day 5
+title: CPNT 260 Day 5 - Introduction to CSS Grid
-description:
+description: Today we will be covering the newer technology css grid.
+We will implement basic grid designs.
+We will also be practicing debugging strategies for CSS that will also be useful when coding in JS and other languages.
 date: 2021-09-23
 ---
 ## Trophy of the day: Use CSS Grid to create a site layout